rust-lang/book/src/ch19-01-unsafe-rust.md

 ### Unsafe Superpowers

 To switch to unsafe Rust, use the `unsafe` keyword and then start a new block that holds the unsafe code.
-You can take four actions in unsafe Rust, called *unsafe superpowers*, that you can’t in safe Rust.
+You can take five actions in unsafe Rust, called *unsafe superpowers*, that you can’t in safe Rust.
 Those superpowers include the ability to: